THE AUTOPOSY REPORT SHOWS THE GENERALS KILLED BY BULLETS SHOT FROM BEHIND...

 -- Karambolage, "March 18, 1871" (in French)

-Memories of June, the siege and its sufferings, the useless attempts to break it with their wounded and dead, the incompetence and suspected treason of generals, the shooting into a largely unarmed crowd, the launch of an attack that was sure to fail, the shameful capitulation, the firing of over 600 officers for "agitating noisily," the Prussian victory march without announcing the quid pro quo, the army's arrival by surprise when the cannons' return had been offered, the mortally-wounded guard...
+- memories of June, the siege and its sufferings, the useless attempts to break it with their wounded and dead, the incompetence and suspected treason of generals, the shooting into a largely unarmed crowd, the launch of an attack that was sure to fail, the shameful capitulation, the firing of over 600 officers for "agitating noisily," the Prussian victory march without announcing the quid pro quo, the army's arrival by surprise when the cannons' return had been offered, the mortally-wounded guard...

-The effect of tolling bells and drum rolls.
+- ...the effect of tolling bells and drum rolls...

-As well, Montmartrois villagers were not alone, since residents joined them from the bottom of the hill.
+- ...residents coming from the bottom of the hill.
 The sense of personal responsibility is lost in a crowd: "It was as if my gun took over."

-In that context Lecomte refuses to have the wounded guard taken to the hospital, calls the furious residents "vermin" and orders his troops to fire on them — three times.
+Then Lecomte refuses to have the wounded guard taken to the hospital, calls the furious residents "vermin" and orders his troops to fire on them — three times.

 Clément does not realize that having repressed the demonstration of May 1848, been decorated for his role in the June massacre and fired more than 600 officers for "agitating" means that "observing" in civilian clothes* is to stroll into the lions' den.